New study shows this “controversial” therapy sends heart attack and stroke risk plummeting.

 The term chelation is derived from the Greek word chele, which means “to claw.”
 This refers to the way chelation agents bind to other substances so they can be flushed out of the body.
 While there are different chelation agents the main one used in medical settings is a synthetic amino acid called EDTA (ethylene diamine tetra-acetic acid).

 Many people are surprised to learn that the U.S. Food and Drug Administration approved chelation therapy using EDTA as a treatment for lead poisoning more than forty years ago.
 EDTA was created in Germany in the 1930s to remove heavy metal contamination (from industrial products such as paint) from the human body.
-After the Second World War US scientists began producing and storing EDTA since it was an effective agent at removing toxic metal molecules form the body.
+After the Second World War US scientists began producing and storing EDTA since it was an effective agent at removing toxic metal molecules from the body.

 Then, in the 1950s, EDTA was used to treat people with lead poisoning developed from working in a battery plant.
 It was also used successfully by the US Navy for sailors who acquired lead poisoning while repainting old ships.

-In both of these situations doctors noticed that people undergoing EDTA therapy experienced positive cardiovascular changes as well as relief from other ailments.
+In both of these situations, doctors noticed that people undergoing EDTA therapy experienced positive cardiovascular changes as well as relief from other ailments.
 Since the 1950s chelation therapy has been used on hundreds of thousands of patients and while it’s FDA-approved for the treatment of lead poisoning it’s not approved for any other condition.
 With more successful chelation studies this may change.

 EDTA removes toxic metals from the body

 Heavy metals such as lead are difficult for the body to break down and excrete.
 Lead is so toxic that if you’re exposed to it your body tries to keep you safe from it by storing most of the metal in your bones.
-Unfortunately it still does end up in other tissues and your bloodstream, where it can have serious detrimental effects on the brain, nervous system, kidneys, liver, heart, and circulatory system.
+Unfortunately, it still does end up in other tissues and your bloodstream, where it can have serious detrimental effects on the brain, nervous system, kidneys, liver, heart, and circulatory system.

 Animal studies show that lead toxicity accelerates plaque formation in the arteries.
 EDTA can remove lead and other toxic metals from the body.
 Many holistic doctors, us included, also believe that EDTA can help strip away unwanted calcium deposits.
 And, as you might know, the buildup of calcium on artery walls can lead to the hardening of the arteries known as atherosclerosis.